Dipu-Singh/Cryptocoin_CSK-Web_Scraper/README.md

   •	To Send alert @every 15 sec by means of sound (if any speaker is attached to on running script device for me, initially it was my laptop and finally get it incorporate with raspberry pi_4(SBC) with speaker which work as my DIY Server + Smart Speaker for different- different application) and email.

-  •	It offers you a .csv where u can name coin fallowed by price (at which u want alert to get trigger).
+  •	It offers you a .csv where you can name coin fallowed by price (at which you want alert to get invoke).

 **Setting:**
 1)	For sale keep it like as:
 ![image](https://user-images.githubusercontent.com/65926581/126496465-36fd2761-8aa2-4ad9-8fce-3bd7b4cd4587.png)
-3)	For buy chenge the operator to > (Less than) o	Note:- Please make change in price a/c to case u want to opt for (Inside .csv).
+3)	For buy chenge the operator to > (Less than) o	Note:- Please make change in price according to case you want to opt for (Inside .csv).

-3)	Email: - Make it sure that you had enable the 2-step verification for email which you going to use for sending mails (when test case meets your fixed threshold).
+3)	Email: - Make it sure that you have enable the 2-step verification for email which you are going to use for sending mails (when test case meets your fixed threshold).
   For App password creation fallow these steps:

       a.
 Go to your Google Account.